Datta-IITJ/CV_Project2/README.md

 ## Approach:
 1. Using the Original U-NET Architecture: The U-NET architecture is a popular deep learning architecture for image segmentation that was introduced in 2015.
 It consists of a contracting path that down samples the image and a symmetric expanding path that up samples the image.
-The architecture uses skip connections between the contracting and expanding paths to preserve spatial information.
 <p align="center">
   <img src="Output_images/SegmentationwithUNET_groundtruth_finaloutput3.png" alt="image_description" width="400"/><br>
  </p>